AbhinavReddy-Dev/reactapp/README.md

    `npm install`
 4. Now, go into the client folder then run the command `npm install`
-5. Now go to the main folder and then run the command `npm run dev`
+5. Now go into the main directory and then run the command `npm run dev`

 All the components are styled in conventional way, css file is imported when required.